 - 1. Develop a sense of professional responsibility and an identity as an ethical psychologist who is a consumer of research, a critical thinker, and a practitioner of empirically-sound treatment. - 2.
-Develop the ability to integrate empirically supported interventions with theoretically-sound approaches to the treatment of veterans. - 3.
-Demonstrate proficiency in psychodiagnostic assessment.

-4. Develop the ability to effectively evaluate programs/treatments, consult with colleagues/multidisciplinary staff/other interested parties, and provide clinical supervision.
+Develop the ability to integrate empirically-supported interventions with theoretically-sound approaches to the treatment of culturally diverse patient populations. - 3.
+Demonstrate proficiency in psychodiagnostic assessment. - 4.
+Develop the ability to effectively evaluate programs/treatments, consult with colleagues/multidisciplinary staff/other interested parties, and provide clinical supervision.

-Interns are given the opportunity to develop and demonstrate achievement in the following profession-wide competencies and program-specific aim: research and scholarly competence; ethical and legal standards; professional values, attitudes, and behaviors; communication and interpersonal skills; assessment; intervention; supervision; consultation and interprofessional/interdisciplinary skills; and the program-specific aim is to develop competency to work with military Veterans in a VA setting.
+Interns are given the opportunity to develop and demonstrate achievement in the following profession-wide competencies and program-specific aim: research and scholarly competence; ethical and legal standards; individual and multicultural diversity; professional values, attitudes, and behaviors; communication and interpersonal skills; assessment; intervention; supervision; consultation and interprofessional/interdisciplinary skills; and the program-specific aim is to develop competency to work with military Veterans in a VA setting.